tjiptomangun/rust_doodle/ownership/borrowing/README.txt

 On &mut references
 The rules about borrowing in Rust:
 1. A borrow must last for a scope no greater than the owner.
+	//Also true to me: Ownership must live longer than borrowship
 2. You may have one or the other of these two kinds of borrows, but not both at the same time:
    a.
 One or more references (&T) to a resource